Joseph DeFelice

 Joseph DeFelice is the current Assistant Deputy Secretary and Regional Administrator of the U.S. Department of Housing and Urban Development, Mid-Atlantic region.
 He previously served as Acting Assistant Deputy Secretary and Regional Administrator in the first Trump Administration.
 He was previously the head of the Philadelphia Republican Party, playing a role in Trump's popularity in the Northeast region of Philadelphia.
 In 2022, he worked as Of Counsel for Goldstein Law Partners.

 Early life

-DeFelice earned his Bachelor's of Arts in Political Science from La Salle University, later earning his Juris Doctor degree from Widener University Delaware Law School.
-While practicing law, DeFelice served as chairman of the Mayfair Community Development Corporation and president of the Mayfair Civic Association before becoming Chairman of the Philadelphia Republican Party, an embattled political party that has seen tremendous decline in Philadelphia County.
+DeFelice attended Father Judge High School in Northeast Philadelphia before earning his Bachelor's of Arts in Political Science from La Salle University, later earning his Juris Doctor degree from Widener University Delaware Law School.
+While practicing law, DeFelice served as chairman of the Mayfair Community Development Corporation and president of the Mayfair Civic Association before becoming Chairman of the Philadelphia Republican Party.
 He was also an adjunct professor at La Salle University and Widener University.